tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 }
 ```

-If there is no capacity left, we have to wait and somehow get notified when
+In this scenario, if there was no capacity left, the code would have to wait
-capacity becomes available.
-Additionally, we have to keep the request in memory
+and somehow get notified when capacity becomes available.
+Additionally, it
+would have to keep the request in memory while waiting (also called _buffering_
-while we're waiting (also called _buffering_).
-This means that the more requests
+the request).
+This means that the more requests are waiting for capacity, the
-that are waiting for capacity, the more memory our program would use --- if more
+more memory your user's program would use --- if more requests are produced
-requests are produced than our service can handle, we might run out of memory!
+than our service can handle, they might even run out of memory!
+It would be
-It would be more robust to only allocate space for the request when we are sure
+more robust to only allocate space for the request when it is certain that the
-the service has capacity to handle it.
-Otherwise, we risk using a lot of memory
+service has capacity to handle it.
-buffering requests while we wait for our service to become ready.

-It would be nice if `Service` had a method like this:
+Let's sketch and discuss a solution to this.
+It would be nice if `Service` had
+a method similar to this (the final method is presented after):

 ```rust
 trait Service<R> {